top of page

 Remember:

-2. A mental health professional can help with proper diagnosis;
+2. A mental health professional can help with a proper diagnosis.

 4. Recovery is possible with the right support and tools!